 Whether you're a vegetarian or not, everyone can benefit from regularly eating meatless meals.
-Soy products are healthy sources of protein and they're a great alternative when trying to cut back on meat and dairy products, which are high in cholesterol.
+Non-GMO soy products are easy and healthy sources of protein that you can use as an alternative when trying to cut back on meat.
+They can also be added to recipes like smoothies or desserts to increase the protein.

 |Calories in 1/2 cup||97||160|